sustainability-zhaw/.github/profile/README.md

 ![Service Map](https://raw.githubusercontent.com/sustainability-zhaw/.github/main/profile/services_map.png)

-In the above roadmap the service repositories are marked in orange and courier-font.
+In the above roadmap the blue components are visible to users, while the orange boxes are backend services that run without user interaction.
+The grey blocks refer to readymade components that are used by the project but contain no business logic.
+The  boxes with dashed grey outline refer to external logic that are not part of the business logic.
+The boxes with dashed orange outline are data components without business logic.

 Users primarily interact with the [keywords](https://github.com/sustainability-zhaw/keywords) respository.